 The NZIL Character Waiver Guide

-People flagged for character issues must have the good character requirement waived before they can be granted a visa.
+People flagged for other character issues must have their good character requirement waived before they can be granted residence.
 Good character criteria vary slightly by category, with the threshold for resident visas being higher than those for temporary visas.

 What is a character waiver?

 A character waiver is a special consideration from INZ that renders you exempt from the good character requirement that all other applicants must meet when being considered for a New Zealand visa.

 How do I apply for a character waiver?